mehwaffle10/Waffle_Balance/README.md

 - Exiting a crate no longer gives the player a jump
 - Fixed players getting in crates while not holding them
 - Opening a crate with an enemy player only stun for half a second instead of a full second
+- Sawing a crate with a player inside saws the player as well
 - Inventory increased from 3x3 to 4x3
 - Displays label if anything is in inventory
 - Heavily reduced air friction